Kinross: Sport and recreation

-The Loch Leven Trails offers 21 km (13 miles) of walking and cycling heritage trail around the shoreline of Loch Leven.
-It begins at RSPB Vane Farm Nature Reserve via Findatie to Kinross Pier/Kirkgate Park.
+The Loch Leven Trails offer 21 km (13 miles) of walking and cycling heritage trails around the shoreline of Loch Leven.
+It runs from RSPB Vane Farm Nature Reserve via Findatie to Kinross Pier/Kirkgate Park.

 There is a leisure centre located in Kinross, called Loch Leven Leisure.

-Kinross Trout Fishery situated just on the edge of the village is one of Scotland's premier trout fishery giving fly and bait anglers the opportunity to catch some of Scotland largest trout.
+Kinross Trout Fishery, situated just on the edge of the village, is one of Scotland's premier trout fisheries, giving fly and bait anglers the opportunity to catch some of Scotland's largest trout.

 Kinross Colts FC is a community football club and registered charity with over 400 boys, girls, men and women playing in 16 teams within the club.
 They have two grounds locally, The Myre at Smith Street in Kinross and Donaldson Park in Milnathort.

 Kinross is also home to Kinross Rugby Club, who play their games at King George V ground alongside Kinross Hockey Club.
 Locally the ground is known as KGV.